Trampoline Exercises

 Learn good technique and stay safe, tone your body and have fun with these trampoline exercises.

-If you've just bought or are looking to buy a trampoline, I'm sure you'll want to get jumping straight away.
+I'm sure you'll want to get jumping straight away.

 But before you start, take a few moments to look through the most efficient and safest ways to exercise on trampolines.